 I borrowed this lure from my friend John.
 He not only photographed my wedding, but has a nice collection of old fishing lures too!

-This antique plug is painted wood and was made in Stanford CT.
-The manufacturing information is stamped into the metal foil at the head of the lure.
-Having called Connecticut home for the past 20 years I’m always extra interested in objects that were manufactured here like the H.D.
+This antique plug is painted wood and was made in Rhode Island.
+Having called Connecticut home for the past 20 years I’m always extra interested in objects that were manufactured nearby like the H.D.
 Smith screwdriver I painted a few years back.

 Yes, art can connect people!

 In the case of my painting of this antique fishing lure, an expert on the topic of fishing lures reached out to me and informed me that my oil painting was indeed a portrait of a Stan Gibbs GTS 3.
 How cool is that?
 (Thanks Stephen!).
 I did some digging and apparently the Stan Gibbs company is still making, premium wooden lures.
 There’s even a statue in Rhode Island honoring the founder.